 Archaea and RNA viroid can bind the TLR receptor induce NFKB producing immune activation and cytokine TNF alpha secretion.
 The archaeal DXP and mevalonate pathway metabolites can bind $\gamma\delta$ TCR and digoxin induced calcium signalling can activate NFKB producing chronic immune activation.
 The archaeal cholesterol aromatase generated PAH can produce immune activation.
-The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to immune activation and autoimmune disease.

-Immune activation has been related to the pathogenesis of chronic renal failurechronic glomerulonephritis.^{29, 30}
+The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to autoimmune disease.
+Immune activation has been related to the pathogenesis of interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.
+PAH has also been related to the pathogenesis of interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.

-The archaea and viroids can regulate the nervous system including the NMDA synaptic transmission.2 NMDA can be activated by digoxin induced calcium oscillations, PAH and viroid induced RNA interference.2 The cholesterol ring oxidase generated pyruvate can be converted by the GABA shunt pathway to glutamate.
-The archaeal cholesterol aromatase can generate serotonin.17 Glutamatergic and serotoninergic transmission can lead to immune activation.
-Immune activation mediated by neurotransmitters can contribute to chronic renal failure - chronic glomerulonephritis.
-The higher degree of integration of the archaea into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance.2 Right hemispheric dominance can lead to chronic renal failure - chronic glomerulonephritis.2
+The archaea and viroids can regulate the nervous system including the NMDA synaptic transmission.
+NMDA can be activated by digoxin induced calcium oscillations, PAH and viroid induced RNA interference.
+The cholesterol ring oxidase generated pyruvate can be converted by the GABA shunt pathway to glutamate.
+The archaeal cholesterol aromatase can generate serotonin.
+Glutamatergic and serotoninergic transmission can lead to immune activation.
+Serotonin can produce bronchospasm leading onto bronchial asthma.
+The higher degree of integration of the archaea into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance.
+Right hemispheric dominance can lead to autoimmune diseases like interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.

-Archaea, viroids and digoxin can induce the host AKT PI3K, AMPK, HIF alpha and NFKB producing the Warburg metabolic phenotype.34 The increased glycolytic hexokinase activity, decrease in blood ATP, leakage of cytochrome C, increase in serum pyruvate and decrease in acetyl CoA indicates the generation of the Warburg phenotype.
+Archaea, viroids and digoxin can induce the host AKT PI3K, AMPK, HIF alpha and NFKB producing the Warburg metabolic phenotype.
+The increased glycolytic hexokinase activity, decrease in blood ATP, leakage of cytochrome C, increase in serum pyruvate and decrease in acetyl CoA indicates the generation of the Warburg phenotype.
 There is induction of glycolysis, inhibition of PDH activity and mitochondrial dysfunction resulting in inefficient energetics.
 The lymphocytes depend on glycolysis for their energy needs.
 The increased glycolysis induced by the Warburg phenotype leads to immune activation.
 Lactic acid generated by increased glycolysis leads to immune stimulation.
-Immune activation consequent to the generation of the Warburg phenotype can lead to chronic renal failure - chronic glomerulonephritis.
-Cholesterol oxidase activity, increased glycolysis related NADPH oxidase activity, bacterial porphyrin induced redox stress and mitochondrial dysfunction generates free radicals important in the pathogenesis of chronic renal failure - chronic glomerulonephritis.
-The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis.34 The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
+Cholesterol oxidase activity, increased glycolysis related NADPH oxidase activity, bacterial porphyrin induced redox stress and mitochondrial dysfunction generates free radicals important in the pathogenesis of interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.
+The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis.
+The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
 The increased cholesterol substrate leads to increased archaeal growth and digoxin synthesis leading to metabolic channelling to the mevalonate pathway.
-Hyperdigoxinemia is important in the pathogenesis of chronic renal failure chronic glomerulonephritis.2 Digoxin can increase lymphocytic intracellular calcium which leads on to induction of NFKB and immune activation.2 The archaeal cholesterol catabolism can deplete the lymphocytic cell membranes of cholesterol resulting in alteration of lymphocytic cell membrane microdomains related receptors producing immune activation.
-Digoxin and membrane cholesterol depletion induced immune activation can contribute to chronic renal failure - chronic glomerulonephritis.
+Hyperdigoxinemia is important in the pathogenesis of autoimmune diseases like interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.
+Digoxin can increase lymphocytic intracellular calcium which leads on to induction of NFKB and immune activation.
+The archaeal cholesterol atabolism can deplete the lymphocytic cell membranes of cholesterol resulting in alteration of lymphocytic cell membrane microdomains related receptors producing immune activation.
 The archaeal bile acids can bind GPCR and modulate D2 regulating the conversion of T4 to T3.
 T3 activates uncoupling proteins reducing redox stress.
 Bile acids can also activate NRF 1⁄2 inducing NQO1, GST, HOI reducing redox stress.
 Bile acids can bind PXR inducing the bile acid shunt pathway of cholesterol detoxification.
-Bile acids can bind macrophage GPCR and VDR producing immunosuppression and inhibiting NFKB.
+Bile acids bind macrophage GPCR VDR producing can and immunosuppression and inhibiting NFKB.
 This helps to modulate the archaea and viroid induced chronic immune activation.
-Bile acids are thus protective compounds and put a break on the archaea and viroid induced changes.35 Thus the actinide, viroid and mevalonate pathway bacteria induced metabolic, genetic, immune and neuronal transmission changes can lead onto chronic renal failure - chronic glomerulonephritis.
+Bile acids are thus protective compounds and put a break on the archaea and viroid induced changes.
+Thus the actinide, viroid and mevalonate pathway bacteria induced metabolic, genetic, immune and neuronal transmission changes can lead onto interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.